 Mike also gave me names and locations of other synchronized displays in the area.
-And after the 2010 season, I've discovered at least 9 other displays in the NW St. Johns County / South Mandarin area.
+And after the 2010 season, I had discovered at least 9 other displays in the NW St. Johns County / South Mandarin area.

 That's pretty much the whole story.
-2012 will be the 4th year for my display.
-I've expanded to 64 channels, due to a 20 ft.
+2021 will be the 13th year for my display.
+I expanded to 64 channels the 2nd year due to a 20 ft.
 Mega Tree.
-I wrote 1 new sequence in 2010, 2 new ones for 2011, & 2 new ones for 2012.
+I wrote 1 new sequence in 2010, 2 new ones for 2011, & 2 new ones for 2012 and a few more in later years.
 I don't see any plans for future expansion in lights or channels, but if I find other songs, I'll write new sequences.
 If you stop by to see my display, I hope you enjoy it as much as I've enjoyed creating it.
 I'm definitely hooked!